dmlc/cxxnet/README.md

 Creater: [Tianqi Chen](http://homes.cs.washington.edu/~tqchen/) and [Bing Xu](http://ca.linkedin.com/in/binghsu)

 ## Introduction
 cxxnet is yet another implementation of (convolutional) neural network.
-It is in C++, about 1000 lines of [layer implementations](../blob/master/cxxnet/core/cxxnet_layer-inl.hpp), easily configuration via config file, and can get the state of art performance.
+It is in C++, with less than 1000 lines of [network layer implementations](https://github.com/antinucleon/cxxnet/blob/master/cxxnet/core/cxxnet_layer-inl.hpp), easily configuration via config file, and can get the state of art performance.

 ## Features
 * Small but sharp knife: the core part of the implementation is less than 2000 lines, and easily extendible.